ben-cheng565/Satisfaction-Analysis-of-Air-Passengers/README.md

-# Analyzing passengers satisfaction of airplane
+# Satisfaction analysis of airplane passengers

 -Explored data contents and cleaned data using pandas and pyspark respectively